Skip to content

 Currently, 37% of content marketers never complete a content audit.

-Many content creators, and marketers are so obsessed with bulk blog posting that forget how important is to perform content audits on a regular basis to diagnose the state of their websites.
+Many content creators and marketers are so obsessed with bulk blog posting that they forget how importantit is to perform content audits on a regular basis to diagnose the state of their websites.

 Investigating the reason behind the success of some of your content may be time-consuming, but also beneficial when thinking about what posts to do next.